DelphiWorlds/DeviceLens/README.md

 ## Change history:

+v2.0.2 (May 24th, 2023)

+* Fixed parsing of log output - was broken for some devices including WSA

 v2.0.1 (Apr 10th, 2023)

 * Fixed behaviour when changing filters (logcat was being started when it should not be)